Museum Horta |

 Beer Museum

-A small museum, which is full in many cities of the country with a great brewing tradition.
-Visitors can see brewing and fermenting boilers and materials found in the 18th century brewery.
-In the cozy cafe, which decorates with old mugs, antique porcelain and utensils from a former inn, you can try different types of beer.
+A small museum, of which there are many in cities in the country with a brewing tradition.
+Visitors can see brewing and fermentation boilers and materials found in an 18th-century brewery.
+In a cozy café, decorated with old mugs, antique porcelain and accessories from a former inn, you can try different types of beer.

 Address: